sierramancia/sierramancia.github.io/_posts/2023-10-10-group-classifier.markdown

 permalink: /group-classifier/
 ---

+You can view an interactive version of this iPython notebook on [Kaggle]()

 ## Abelian Group Classifier

 [Groups](https://en.wikipedia.org/wiki/Group_(mathematics)) are a fascinating branch of mathematics.
 Put simply, they consist of a set $G$ paired with some operator $*$, such that the set is closed under that operation.
 In other words,